jorgeribeiro/us-visa-scheduler/README.md

 **Missing steps:** Lambda function configuration, EventBridge schedule configuration

 ## (Optional) Configuring Google Sheet and a Google Service Account to write execution results
-The app uses `gspread` to write execution results to a Google Sheet.
-Refer to the library documentation to learn how to setup authentication and let the app write to the spreadsheet.
+The app uses [`gspread`](https://docs.gspread.org/en/v6.0.0/) to write execution results to a Google Sheet.
+Refer to the [library documentation to learn how to setup authentication](https://docs.gspread.org/en/v6.0.0/oauth2.html#for-bots-using-service-account) and let the app write to the spreadsheet.
 The spreadsheet to be updated is indicated by its ID configured for the config variable `SPREADSHEET_ID`.
-After the authentication is configured as per the instructions provided by the `gspread` docs, you should have a JSON key file that must be named `keyfile.json` and placed in the root directory of the application.
+After the authentication is configured as per `gspread` docs, you should have a JSON key file that must be named `keyfile.json` and placed in the root directory of the application.

 This configuration is only necessary if you wish to write the results to a Google Sheet to have better visibility on the execution results.
 The app works just fine without it.